Infineon/Code-Examples-BT-SDK-for-ModusToolbox/CYW920721B2EVK-01/apps/snip/hal/adc/readme.txt

 Please refer to the datasheet for more electrical specifications of ADC like Full scale voltage, Bandgap reference.,etc.

+Note: For CYW920721B2EVK-03 and CYW920721B2EVK-01 boards, put the switch in SW4 corresponding to LED1 to off position.

 Usage
 - Follow the prompts printed on the terminal
 -------------------------------------------------------------------------------